imanghafoori1/laravel-microscope/README.md

 composer require imanghafoori/laravel-microscope --dev
 ```

-Although this project has already a lot of features, but it is still under active development, so you have to update it almost everyday in order to get the latest improvements and bug fixes.
+Although this project has already a lot of features, it is still under active development, so you have to update it almost every day in order to get the latest improvements and bug fixes.

 ```bash
 composer update imanghafoori/laravel-microscope